 I wrote this prompt about a fictitious hotel in Reykjavik:

 We run a hotel in Reykjavik, Iceland.
 We’re launching a new type of hotel room with see-through glass ceilings.
 This will allow our guests to see the aurora borealis, i.e. the Northern Lights.
 Our hotel will also change its name from The Icy Inn to Northern Light Hotel.
-Can you write a press release that will entice international travel press to cover our story?
+Can you write a press release to entice international travel press to cover our story?
 Please also include two quotes from our CEO, Jerry Silfwer.
 He is excited and proud to be able to offer guests this experience.
-Mark the beginning with “For immediate release,” today’s date, and suggest a descriptive headline.
+Mark the beginning with “For immediate release,” and suggest a descriptive headline for today’s date.

 The Reykjavik Press Release

-3 – 5 seconds later, here’s ChatGPT:s Reykjavik press release:
+Five seconds later, here’s ChatGPT’s Reykjavik press release:

 For immediate release: December 9, 2022